 When planning your trip, consider both your health conditions or specific needs and the activities you intend to engage in.
 Additionally, take stock of any credit card travel benefits and evaluate the coverage you'll need depending on the destination.

-For instance, international travelers should seek a plan with medical coverage, as domestic health insurance does not apply when traveling abroad.
-Conversely, domestic travelers who already have medical insurance may prioritize coverage that reimburses prepaid trip costs, such as airfare, hotel and excursions.
+For instance, international travelers should seek a plan with primary medical coverage, since domestic health insurance does not apply when traveling abroad.
+Conversely, domestic travelers who already have medical insurance may want the most coverage for prepaid trip costs, such as airfare, hotel and excursions.

 2. Request and compare travel insurance quotes

-Request a quote from several companies and review the plan documents, paying close attention to the policy's fine print.
-In particular, look into each provider’s benefits for medical expenses, bag delay or loss, trip cancellation or interruption and medical evacuation.
+Request quotes from several companies and review the plan documents, paying close attention to the policy's fine print.
+In particular, look into each provider’s benefits for medical expenses, bag delay or loss, trip cancellation or interruption, and medical evacuation.

 You can expedite this process by using a marketplace website like Squaremouth or TravelInsurance.com.